 access to that field, for any case type: Yes/No

-4. Final Implementation (per use-case)
+Step 3: Final Implementation (per use-case)

-SPAM detection
+SPAM Detection

 Field to read from: e.g. Is_spam__c